 Additional eligibility criteria may also apply.
 TRIO SSS staff is available to answer any questions an individual may have regarding his or her eligibility for the program.

 Students must complete an application to be considered for participation in the TRIO Student Support Services Program.
-Applications may be obtained from the TRIO Student Support Services (SSS) office (P. Dan Hull Building - E-44 of the East Building on the central campus) or download from our website, at www.sccsc.edu/services/TRIO/index.php.
+Applications may be obtained from the TRIO Student Support Services (SSS) office (P. Dan Hull Building - E-44 on the Giles Campus) or download from our website, at www.sccsc.edu/services/TRIO/index.php.
 Also completed applications can be mailed to Spartanburg Community College TRIO Student Support Services, P.O.
 Box 4386, Spartanburg, SC 29305.

 Once an application is submitted, TRIO Student Support Services staff will contact you to discuss your eligibility and the remaining steps in the application process.